whtis/scrapy-dynamic-configurable/README.md

 $ pip install scrapy
 $ pip install SQLAlchemy
 $ pip install redis
+$ pip install pymysql
 ```
 **and restore datatables from 'db.sql'**

-It is for scrapy 1.0 .
-It is for scrapy 1.0 .
+It is for scrapy 1.4 & use python 3.6